puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 When Windows Defender detects a PUA file on an endpoint it quarantines the file and notifies the user ([unless notifications are disabled](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-notifications-windows-defender-antivirus)) in the same format as a normal threat detection (prefaced with "PUA:".)
 Detected threats also appear in the [quarantine list in the Windows Security app](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-security-center-antivirus#detection-history).

-#### PUA notifications and events
+### PUA notifications and events

 There are several ways an admin can see PUA events:

-- In the Windows Event Viewer
+- In the Windows Event Viewer, but not in Microsoft Endpoint Configuration Manager or Intune.
 - In an email if email notifications for PUA detections is turned on.
-- In [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus) event logs, where PUA events are recorded under event ID 1116.
+- In [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus) event logs, where a PUA event is recorded under event ID 1116 with the message: "The antimalware platform detected malware or other potentially unwanted software."

 > [!NOTE]
 > Users will see "*.exe has been blocked as a potentially unwanted app by Microsoft Defender SmartScreen".